vyquocvu/litebrowser/INLINE_LAYOUT_IMPLEMENTATION.md

 ## License

-This module is part of the litebrowser project and follows the same license.
+This module is part of the Goosie project and follows the same license.